LinuxLab-ESGI/Secure-GRUB-2/README.md

 ![Class Image](/img/Class.png "Ahh some nice pink")

-Don't forget to do a `grub-update2` to apply all the changes.
+Don't forget to do a `sudo update-grub2` to apply all the changes.

 Now the GRUB will ask a login/password only if we are editing the boot configuration.
 ___